mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

 The most important parameters to be tweaked and modified in a research project are

 * `nbnd`: the number of Kohn-Sham (bands) states to be computed.

   .. note::
      It's important that this parameter is consistent with Wannier90 # of bands.

 * `K_POINTS`: parameter controlling the integration mesh of wavevectors in the Brillouin zone.
 Phonon properties should be converged against this mesh (more wavevectors is better).
 Tip: `ph.x` calculations are faster when the k-mesh is gamma-centered.

 * `ecutwfc`: parameter controlling the number of G-vectors used in the plane-wave expansion of the wavefunction.
 Phonon frequencies should be checked against this value.

 * `conv_thr` this parameter controls total energy convergence.
 Note that a poorly converged conv_thr may result in poorly converged phonon properties.

 * `prefix`: prefix of some output files.
 Make sure to use a consistent value of prefix throughout your calculations.

 * `outdir`: name of the scratch folder.
-Must be used consistently throughout thre run, so to point to the correct files.
+Must be used consistently throughout the run, so to point to the correct files.

 This list is obviously not complete, and for your research project you may need to use more functionalities of QE's `pw.x`.